Rienzi Symposium

 The 2024 symposium, Skillful Hands: Apprentices and Networks of Learning 1650–1950, explores the networks of learning available—and unavailable—to diverse groups of people, examining how access to training and materials through apprenticeships shaped craft traditions.

-Selected participants present their research on Saturday, November 9, 2024, on the MFAH main campus in Lynn Wyatt Theater, located in the Kinder Building.
-Entrance is included with Museum admission.
-The event is live streamed and can be accessed here.
+Selected participants presented their research on Saturday, November 9, 2024, on the MFAH main campus in Lynn Wyatt Theater, located in the Kinder Building.

 About the Symposium